I’m a über-geek now investing in and advising startups. I also have an technology strategy consultancy for medium to large companies.

 As a technology advisor, he consults with hardware and software start-ups to develop and implement long-term business strategies and provides direction on product development, fund raising, sales and marketing, and business development.

-Bob has been an active angel investor for 10 years (including Mint.com, which sold to Intuit for $170MM in September 2009), and is Mentor for Techstars NYC.
+Bob has been an active angel investor for over 14 years and is a Mentor for Techstars NYC (and a top-10 mentor for 2014).

 Bob graduated magna cum laude and Phi Beta Kappa from San Francisco State University and holds a Masters degree from Brown University.